sarahpenir/sarahpenir.github.io/_posts/2021-11-02-Unable to execute on mounted disk.md

 ---
 layout: single
-title: "Unable to execute a script on a mounted external drive on Linux"
+title: "Solution: Unable to execute a script on a mounted external drive on Linux"
 author_profile: true
 read_time: true
 comments: true